 It may seem like a tasty and healthy snack (if you make your own, unsalted and without preservatives) – but the centre of each piece is too firm for your baby and may cause choking.
 The universal rule here is to feed them this snack after the age of four.

 Those of the stick and stringy kind can get stuck in your baby’s throat!

 5. Nut butters

 The sticky consistency and potential chunks found in these solids can be a choking hazard.
-If you really must, you can thin it out with water or mix in apple sauce, before spreading it very, very thinly on a cracker or piece bread.
-Also, do observe and note if your child may be allergic to nuts.
+If you really must, you can thin it out with water or mix in apple sauce, before spreading it very, very thinly on a cracker or piece of bread.
+Also, do observe if your child is allergic to nuts.